-As a fellow player who’s had years of experience with payments before Bitcoin I can tell you with certainty that you’re making your online poker career more difficult by skipping Bitcoin.
+As a fellow player who’s had years of experience with payments before Bitcoin, I can tell you with certainty that you’re making your online poker career more difficult by skipping it.

 I hate to go into hyperbolic street peddler mode, but Bitcoin is the best system for online poker deposits and withdrawals we’ve ever seen.

 It’s simply better in every way than anything anyone in any country has used before.
 It’s almost like it was invented simply for the online gaming market.

 I just finished an incredibly detailed guide on everything you need to do to get set up with Bitcoin for every online poker room.

 - A linked bank account at your exchange to directly receive your money

 - Your bank will only know that you’re sending and receiving money from a Bitcoin exchange

 - You’ll get lower deposit minimums and lower payout minimums everywhere